 The original cocktails were all made from Gin, Whiskey, or Brandy, and these are the spirits used in almost every well-known cocktail made today.
 The addition of Vermouth “was the first move toward blending cocktails and was the initial feature that led to their popularity.

-Interestingly, in the book Cocktails and How to Make Them, there was no mention of the Old-Fashioned cocktail, but rather it focused on the cocktails made the old-fashioned way.
+Interestingly, the book Cocktails and How to Make Them did not mention the Old-Fashioned cocktail; it focused on cocktails made the old-fashioned way.

-As more and more flavor modifiers were being introduced and recipes created, the new cocktail recipes often had little to do with the original definition of a cocktail.
+As more and more flavour modifiers were introduced and recipes created, the new cocktail recipes often had little to do with the original definition of a cocktail.

 That was probably one reason for creating and making drinks in the Old-fashioned way that subsequently led to the Old-Fashioned creation and popularity.